 “Don’t put off things you really need to discuss until the end of the visit.
 Bring them up right away,” says Dr. Shragge.

-Be prepared to follow COVID safety protocols before entering the clinic and at the doctor’s office, including wearing a face covering and physical distancing.
+Be prepared to follow COVID safety protocols before entering the clinic and at the doctor’s office, including wearing a face covering.

 Bring a friend or loved one with you, especially if you feel like you have trouble retaining information or you are discussing something serious like cancer or heart disease.
 Be aware of any visitor restrictions in place due to COVID-19.